THE BASICS:

 We started off posting Dottie on the Chihuahua Rescue social media, then kept getting requests for more and more Dottie.
 But shes not a Chihuahua or available to adopt, so it wasn't right to post her all the time.
 We resisted making her a page but then decided it might be easier.
 So, we made Dot her own Instagram – thinking friends and family and maybe a few rescue people would be interested and follow her and we guess a few other people found her interesting too!

 What has been some of the positive responses to Dottie since beginning an Instagram?
-Why do you continue it?
+Why do you continue social media with Dottie?

 The best thing we heard was from a parent with a young child who had dwarfism.
 They were using Dottie’s page to understand their own condition as they started to realize they were a bit different from other kids.
-Dottie helped made that child feel less alone according to their mother and that really touched me.
-I felt like Dottie did some good and helped that child.
+Dottie helped make that child feel less alone according to their mother and so that's a beautiful thing she can do.

 What are the negative comments about Dottie like?